-Building wire and cable is used throughout the world in the construction of all kinds of buildings from residential and commercial, to huge industrial plants.
-Playing an important role in the transferring of power from an external source, building wire and its placement is a very important consideration when constructing large infrastructure.
+Building wire is used throughout the world in the construction of all kinds of buildings, from residential and commercial, to massive industrial plants.
+Playing an essential role in the transferring of power from an external source, building wire and its placement is a critical consideration when constructing a colossal piece of infrastructure.

 Building wire as a whole is an extremely popular category around the world being used in the construction of commercial institutions, industrial manufacturing and residential properties.
-Conducting electrical power to unbelievable heights, Sycor specializes in providing building wires that are created and assembled to the NEC requirements, which designates what wires can be used in building conduits and high traffic areas.
-Building wire has a variety of interchangeable characteristics, such as the choice between Aluminum or Copper conductors, stranded or solid conductors and choice of colour, which makes each cable no matter what the application quick and easy to identify.
+Conducting electrical power to unbelievable heights, Sycor specializes in providing building wires that are created and assembled to the NEC requirements, which designates what wires are approved for installation within building conduits and high traffic areas.
+Building wire has a variety of interchangeable characteristics, such as the choice between aluminum or copper conductors, stranded or solid conductors and choice of colour, which makes each cable no matter what the application quick and easy to identify.

 Different Types of Building Wire:

 Traditionally buildings before the 1980s and 1990s used aluminum wire over the traditional copper.
 This was due to the rising price of copper in the 1960s and 1970s.
 This trend was quickly abolished and shifted to 100% copper for a few reasons.

 1) Aluminum is much cheaper than copper but has worse heat conductivity and electrical conductivity.